Our events will generally keep the same schedule; this information will also be in your Player Pack.

 - Are combatants or have high mobility

-Crewing battles may not always be suitable for non-combatants or those with low mobility; if you think this applies to you, please discuss with a referee before committing to a Battle Slot so we can discuss what roles may be available to you, and whether you can replace your Battle Slot with a Monstering or General Crew slot.
+Crewing battles may not always be suitable for non-combatants or those with low mobility; if you think this applies to you, please discuss with a referee at the Command Hub before committing to a Battle Slot so we can discuss what roles may be available to you, and whether there’s a more suitable Monstering or General Crew slot.

 When crewing a battle, you should arrive at the Crew Hut between 9:30am and 10:00am.